YMMV / Deadpool

 - Hollywood Homely: Depending on the Artist.
 Sometimes I really am as grotesquely hideous as they all say, but sometimes I just look like a normal dude with bad acne.

 - It's Popular, Now It Sucks: Hey, come on!
-Just because of all the new meat bought in by X-Men Origins: Wolverine and the upcoming surge from my movie?
+Just because of all the new meat bought in by X-Men Origins: Wolverine and the surge from my movie?
 OK, the former does have reason why it should be hated (Dudepeel... what were they thinking?!) and maybe having all these new comic titles to my name might be a little ridiculous, but my movie?
-It's gonna be great!
+It's great!

 - Magnificent Bastard: What can I say?
 When I pull off a badass stunt of tricking everyone, I pull it off WITH STYLE!